mbeggas/M1IoT-interruptlab/timer_interrupt/README.md

 ![Timer/Counter 1 mask register](../assets/TIMSK1.png)

 **Bit 5 – ICIE1:** Timer/Counter1, Input Capture Interrupt Enable
-When this bit is written to one, and the I-flag in the status register is set (interrupts globally enabled), the Timer/Counter1 input capture interrupt is enabled.
-The corresponding interrupt vector  is executed when the ICF1 flag, located in TIFR1, is set.
+When this bit is set (1), and the I-flag in the status register is set (interrupts globally enabled), the Timer/Counter1 input capture interrupt is enabled.
+The corresponding interrupt vector ISR is executed when the ICF1 flag, located in TIFR1, is set.

-**Bit 2 – OCIE1B:** Timer/Counter1, Output Compare B Match Interrupt Enable When this bit is written to one, and the I-flag in the status register is set (interrupts globally enabled), the Timer/Counter1 output compare B match interrupt is enabled.
+**Bit 2 – OCIE1B:** Timer/Counter1, Output Compare B Match Interrupt Enable When this bit is set, and the I-flag in the status register is set (interrupts globally enabled), the Timer/Counter1 output compare B match interrupt is enabled.
 The corresponding interrupt vector is executed when the OCF1B flag, located in TIFR1, is set.

-**Bit 1 – OCIE1A:** Timer/Counter1, Output Compare A Match Interrupt Enable When this bit is written to one, and the I-flag in the status register is set (interrupts globally enabled), the Timer/Counter1 output compare A match interrupt is enabled.
-The corresponding interrupt vector (see Section 11.
-“Interrupts” on page 49) is executed when the OCF1A flag, located in TIFR1, is set.
+**Bit 1 – OCIE1A:** Timer/Counter1, Output Compare A Match Interrupt Enable When this bit is set, and the I-flag in the status register is set (interrupts globally enabled), the Timer/Counter1 output compare A match interrupt is enabled.
+The corresponding interrupt vector is executed when the OCF1A flag, located in TIFR1, is set.

 **Bit 0 – TOIE:** Overflow Interrupt Enable
-When this bit is written to '1', and the I-flag in the Status Register is set (interrupts globally enabled), the Timer/Counter 1 Overflow interrupt is enabled.
+When this bit is set '1', and the I-flag in the Status Register is set (interrupts globally enabled), the Timer/Counter 1 Overflow interrupt is enabled.
 The corresponding Interrupt Vector is executed when the TOV Flag, located in TIFR1, is set.

 Put all together,